-The form on the next page is a sample of the form that you will be required to complete online from the speech section of the UIL website if you qualify a team for state.
-You will receive coach winners packet information that you must pick up at the conclusion of the UIL district meet.
-Information is also posted on the Tournaments page of the UIL Speech website.
-The official form has a specific deadline to be submitted online.
+The Judge form on the next page is a sample of the form that you or your judge will be required to complete online from the speech section of the UIL website if you qualify a team for state.
+You are responsible for reviewing the State Meet information for coaches posted on the CX State Tournament Information page upon the conclusion of the UIL district meet.
+The official judge form has a specific deadline to be submitted online.
 Failure to do so will incur a \$100 fee and endanger the team's qualification status.
-Your team will not be advanced from district to state without the official form being completed online by the specified dates.
+Your team will not be advanced from district to state without the official judge form being completed online by the specified dates.
 As the paradigm information on the form will be published for the debaters at the state meet, it is important that you carefully consider the information you provide, and that the information accurately reflects your judging philosophy.